net-lisias-kspu/ContractConfigurator/2-Parameters/7-Miscellaneous Parameters/Duration-Parameter.md

-The Duration parameter sets up a timer that starts when all sibling parameters are completed.
+The Duration parameter sets up a timer.
 Once the timer expires, the parameter is completed.
+The timer will start when all sibling parameters that are *higher* than the Duration parameter in the contract are completed.
+The Duration parameter can also be used as a child parameter to prevent a parent parameter from completing until the duration is reached.
 <pre>
 PARAMETER
 {